yanghuaxuan/6502Emu/README.md

 - Written in C++
 # Status
 It probably works?
 Haven't tested anything yet...
-Currently writing an simple assembler
+Currently working with Curses UI
 # Building
 * Clone this directory
 * Go to /build folder